dimitri-nicolo/calico/_includes/master/install-upgrade-openshift.md

   - `oreg_auth_user`
   - `oreg_auth_password`

+If your private registry requires a pull secret, specify the path on each host to your pull secret in the following variable:
+  - `calico_image_credentials`

 Also ensure that you have an explicitly defined host in the `[etcd]` group.

 A sample inventory file follows.